 Gaol Ferry Bridge is a well-used foot and cycle bridge.
-It's now in a very poor condition and needs structural repairs.
+When inspected, it was found to be in a very poor condition in need of structural repairs.

 It provides a foot and cycle path across the New Cut of the River Avon, joining the south of Bristol to the city centre.
 It's the main pedestrian route across the river into Wapping Wharf.

-We plan to close Gaol Ferry foot and cycle bridge on Monday 22 August 2022, to carry out essential repairs.
+We closed Gaol Ferry foot and cycle bridge on Monday 22 August 2022 to carry out essential repairs.

 What the repairs are

 - replacing structural steelwork and rotten timbers

 - repairing the steel lattice work and some stonework

 The works will future-proof the structure and avoid escalating costs.